- About Oxford University

 - class level or seniority

 - You will be informed of the admission decision by the posted notification dates.
-You will be notified of your acceptance status by an official acceptance letter from the oIP.
-Letters are mailed to your current local address and/or permanent address.
-Please note that although you may receive informal communication from your program director regarding the status of your acceptance, your admission to the program is not official until you receive the acceptance letter from the oIP.
+You will be notified by email of your acceptance status by an official letter from the oIP.
+Letters are posted in your online application.
+Please note that although you may receive informal communication from your program director regarding the status of your acceptance, your admission to the program is not official until you receive the acceptance notice from the oIP.
 Acceptance is contingent on maintaining the minimum GPA required for the program and on review of your record with Academic Affairs, Student Affairs, and University Business Office.

 Choosing to Enroll

-Your acceptance letter will include a Statement of Intent to Participate form.
-By signing and returning this form and submitting the non-refundable deposit, you will be notifying oIP that you wish to participate in the program.
+Your acceptance will require you to electronically sign a Statement of Intent to Participate and pay a non-refundable deposit, which is 10% of the estimated program costs.
+With your electronic signature and submission of the non-refundable deposit, you will be notifying oIP that you wish to participate in the program.

-If you wish to participate, you will be required to sign and return the Statement of Intent to Participate to accept the terms of the program and secure your place.
-This form must be returned by the deposit deadline stated in the official acceptance letter to University Business Office, MSC 3516, along with a check payable to James Madison University for the non-refundable deposit of ten percent (10%) of the estimated program cost (see web site for current cost estimate) .
+If you wish to participate, you will be required to electronically sign the Statement of Intent to Participate to accept the terms of the program and secure your place.
+This form must be completed by the deposit deadline stated in the official acceptance letter.
+The deposit payment receipt information must be received for the non-refundable deposit of ten percent (10%) of the estimated program cost (see “Fees tab” for current cost estimate).
 This deposit will be applied to the program fee charged by JMU.

 If at any time you wish to withdraw from the program, you must inform the oIP, not the program faculty director.
 The oIP will not accept verbal cancellations in person or by phone; official notification of withdrawal should be made in writing or by e-mail.
 Otherwise, you will continue to receive bills and be responsible for payment of the tuition and course fees and/or instructional fees and study abroad program expenses.
 Please note that we cannot refund your deposit if you choose to withdraw after accepting your place in the program.
 However, if your application is not approved by St Andrews, Oxford, or Cambridge, the deposit will be refunded as a credit on your student account.